 Figure 2.2 State diagram describing an automatic door controller: circles denote different states the door can be in ('OPEN' or 'CLOSED').
 Possible transitions between states are depicted by directed arrows.
-E.g. the trigger 'only front' makes the door change states from 'CLOSED' to 'OPEN'. 'neither' (00) 'only front' (01) 'only rear' (10) 'both' (11) 'CLOSED' 'CLOSED' 'OPEN' 'CLOSED' 'CLOSED' 'OPEN' 'CLOSED' 'OPEN' 'OPEN' 'OPEN' Table 2.1 Transition table describing an automatic door controller.

-at time step t = 9, the person has closed the distance and is now standing on the front pad.
+E.g. the trigger 'only front' makes the door change states from 'CLOSED' to 'OPEN'. 'neither' (00) 'only front' (01) 'only rear' (10) 'both' (11) 'CLOSED' 'CLOSED' 'OPEN' 'CLOSED' 'CLOSED' 'OPEN' 'CLOSED' 'OPEN' 'OPEN' 'OPEN' Table 2.1 Transition table describing an automatic door controller. time step t=9, the person has approached and is now standing on the front pad with the intention to enter.
 The door sensor recognizes the configuration 'only front' which prompts the automatic door to change its state to 'OPEN', as it should.
-This allows the person to enter and at time step t = 10, she is already on top of the rear pad.
+This allows the person to enter and at time step t=10, she is already on top of the rear pad.
 The door recognizes the configuration 'only rear' which stops it from closing (if the door closed now, there would be a collision).
-But, at t = 11, the passing person has left the rear area and the door is free to close again.
+But, at t=11, the passing person has left the rear area and the door is free to close again.
 This configuration also doesn't change anymore for the remaining time steps.
-In summary, the door configurations should be

-$$q[0] =$$

-'CLOSED', ..., $q[9] =$ 'CLOSED',

-$q[10] =$ 'OPEN', $q[11] =$ 'OPEN',

-$q[12] =$ 'CLOSED', ..., $q[19] =$ 'CLOSED'.

-Note that the time evolution of our automatic door would only slightly change if we started in configuration q[0] = 'OPEN'.
-Since the first pad configuration is 'neither', the door would simply close and remain so until our passenger approaches at time t = 9.
-There are two appealing ways to concisely summarize the inner workings of our automatic door: (i) a visual illustration in terms of a state diagram presented in Figure 2.2; (ii) a transition table presented in Table 2.1.
-We can take inspiration from this description by interpreting the reaction of the automatic door to external 'person configurations' as a certain type of 'computation'.
-And building up on this idea will pilot us into more interesting
+In summary, the door configurations should be $$q[0] = \text{'CLOSED'}, \dots, q[9] = \text{'CLOSED'},$$ $q[10] = \text{'OPEN'}, q[11] = \text{'OPEN'},$ $q[12] = \text{'CLOSED'}, \dots, q[19] = \text{'CLOSED'}.$ Note that the time evolution of our automatic door would only slightly change if we started in configuration q[0] = 'OPEN'.
+Since the first pad configuration is 'neither', the door would simply close and remain so until our passenger approaches at time t=9.
+There are two appealing ways to concisely summarize the inner workings of our automatic door: - (i) a visual illustration in terms of a state diagram presented in Figure 2.2; - (ii) a transition table presented in Table 2.1.